Wesleyan College Cluster

 Heritage Landmark of The United Methodist Church

 The Georgia Female College was established in 1836 by citizens of Macon and members of the Georgia Conference of the Methodist Episcopal Church.
 The college formally opened on Monday, January 7, 1839 with ninety students; by the end of the first term the student body numbered 168.
-The curriculum included French, history, mathematics, science, philosophy, religion, and English composition and literature.
+The curriculum included natural philosophy, mental and moral philosophy, astronomy, botany, chemistry, physiology, geology, history, and ancient and modern languages.

 The first college building was on the outskirts of Macon.
 A four story building on four acres, it housed classrooms, offices, chapel, dining room, and dormitory.
 This building was later expanded.